Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/vivaldi-snapshot.md

  in mind.
 Desktop Snapshots are work-in-progress builds that are available for anyone to download and test.

- NOTE: This database provides an install script for aarch64 (which only extracts the official deb package for ARM) and one for x86_64 (which points to the unofficial AppImage package built from the official deb package for amd64/64bit).
+ NOTE: This database provides an installation script for aarch64 (which only extracts the official deb package for ARM) and one for x86_64 (which points to the unofficial AppImage package built from the official deb package for amd64/64bit).